Ring Making Workshop

 First check the availability of the date you are thinking about.
 A £100 deposit will secure your date.

 Choices you need to make before the workshop

 You will need to talk to me about the ring style you would like, either by email, phone, or Skype.
-You should decide on the style of rings you both want and I will order the metals required.You will need to choose styles of ring:
+You will then be able to decide on the style of rings you both want and I will order the metals required.You will need to choose styles of ring: